-The Partnerships have \$10 million in cash as of March 31, 2023.
-This cash is used to service principal and interest on the securitization and subordinated debts as well as to continue to acquire and securitize finance receivables and meet working capital requirements.
+The Partnerships have \$7.9 million in cash as of September 30, 2023.
+This cash is used to service principal and interest on the securitization and subordinated debts.
 Partnerships use cash flow budgeting processes to monitor cash requirements which allows them to better manage their liquidity.
-The Partnerships have access to funding facilities made up of securitization and subordinated debts, which have availability of \$83.0 million as at March 31, 2023.
+The Partnerships have access to funding facilities made up of securitization and subordinated debts, which had an availability of \$83.0 million as at September 30, 2023.
+However, following the close of the quarter, CAL LP utilized a substantial portion of this available funding to acquire loan contracts from CAR LP I. Subsequent to this acquisition, the funding facility was not extended or renewed beyond October 31, 2023.

 Through a combination of three private placements in 2013, 2014 and 2021, the Company's initial public offering ("IPO") in 2014, and the Rights offering capital raise in 2019, the Company has raised gross proceeds of \$12.6 million from the issuance of common shares.
-These proceeds were invested in the Partnerships in 2016, 2019, 2020 and 2021 leaving the Company with approximately \$0.3 million of cash on hand at March 31, 2023.
+These proceeds were invested in the Partnerships in 2016, 2019, 2020 and 2021 leaving the Company with approximately \$0.7 million of cash on hand at September 30, 2023.